The Effects of COVID-19 on Complex Conditions

 The COVID-19 pandemic has created additional risk for individuals with complex medical conditions such as cancer, kidney disease, musculoskeletal disorders, obesity, and conditions requiring solid organ and stem cell transplants.
 This panel discusses the intricacies and barriers to care that may affect outcomes due to delayed treatment of chronic conditions.
 The importance of timely condition-specific management programs to assist individuals in overcoming these barriers and the critical impact of telemedicine to provide safe access to care during the COVID-19 pandemic will be illustrated.
 The impact on social determinants of health during a pandemic, as well as how the pandemic may impact future care pathways, will also be discussed.

 No commercial support was received for this activity.

 To view this activity, you will need Internet Explorer 7.0+ or Firefox 3.0+ with Windows Media Player 9+, RealPlayer 12+ or Adobe Flash Player 9+.
 Be sure to disable any pop-up blocking software prior to beginning this activity.

-This activity is designed to meet the educational needs of physicians, nurses, nurse practitioners, pharmacists, pharmacy technicians, PAs, psychologists and social workers who have an interest in learning how to manage complex conditions.
+This activity is designed to meet the educational needs of physicians, PAs, nurses, nurse practitioners, pharmacists, pharmacy technicians, psychologists, social workers and health and wellness coaches who have an interest in learning how to manage complex conditions.

 At the end of this educational activity, participants should be able to: